Improve Engagement On Your Website With 4 Easy Steps!

 I feel like it should be obvious at this point that the content you create be connected to your brand, but I sometimes see the opposite of that.

-The objective isn’t to just “post for the sake of posting” or to “start random conversations online” or even “bother yourself with what the so-called competition is talking about” since you’re solving a problem no one else in your industry is solving essentially leaving you without competitors!
+The objective isn’t to just “post for the sake of posting” or to “start random conversations online or social media” or even “bother yourself with what the so-called competition is talking about” since branding a service means you're solving a problem no one else in your industry is solving essentially leaving you without competitors!

 These things are foundational for a small service business online.
 The way it’s experienced by the client can make or break the level of engagement on your website.
 And since each of these steps previously mentioned are benefit driven, it also goes without saying that your written content should reverberate with the same energy.
 Just think of reading about something that should make you happy but the word choice essentially makes you sad, thereby confusing you and ruining the entire experience of the story.